mbrubeck/agate/README.md

 Using a directory named just `.` causes undefined behaviour as this would have the same meaning as the top level certificate/key pair (pair (1) in the example above).

-The files for a certificate/key pair have to be named `cert.pem` and `key.rsa` respectively.
-The certificate has to be a X.509 certificate in a PEM file and has to include a subject alt name of the domain name.
-The private key has to be in PKCS#8 format.
-For an example of how to create such certificates see Installation and Setup, step 2.
+The files for a certificate/key pair have to be named `cert.der` and `key.der` respectively.
+The certificate has to be a X.509 certificate in a DER format file and has to include a subject alt name of the domain name.
+The private key has to be in DER format and must be either an RSA, ECDSA or Ed25519 key.
+If the `--hostname` argument is used, Agate will generate certificates and Ed25519 certificates for each hostname specified.

 ## Logging